 - a.
 One complete eye exam, including refraction - b.
 Corrective lenses and frames (glasses) or contact lenses instead of eyeglasses - c.
-Optional lenses and treatments include ultraviolet (UV) protective coating, scratch resistant coating, tinting, photosensitive lenses and polycarbonate lenses - d.
+Optional lenses and treatments include ultraviolet protective coating, scratch resistant coating, tinting, photosensitive lenses and polycarbonate lenses - d.
 Low vision services, including evaluation and low vision aids (prior authorization required)

+Members may choose any licensed ophthalmologist or optometrist for these services, and glasses may also be provided by any licensed optician.
 Extra charges for special purpose vision aids or fashion features are not covered.